 Current filter:

-The Kotahi Plan will involve everyone in Hawke's Bay.
-It’s the way we will manage and protect our precious natural and physical resources.
-We will work together with tangata whenua and each community to ensure local values are woven throughout this new plan
+Kotahi will involve everyone in Hawke's Bay, as it will set out how we are going to use and protect our precious natural and physical resources.
+We will partner with tangata whenua and the community to ensure their values are woven throughout the plan.

-All aspects of the environment including freshwater, biodiversity, climate change, soil management, the coastal and marine area, natural hazards and risk, energy, transport and infrastructure will be included in the Kotahi Plan.
+A regional plan looks at all aspects of the environment including freshwater, soil management, the coastal and marine area, biodiversity, natural hazards and risks, climate change, energy, transport, and infrastructure.

 Showing search results for ""